 The term "soft dollars" refers to paying for research related products and services through client commission revenue earned by an executing broker.
-The revenue is based on the volume of brokerage commission generated from securities transactions executed through brokers by an investment manager on behalf of advisory clients.
-Section 28(e) of the Securities Exchange Act of 1934, as amended allows ASM clients to pay broker-dealers more than the lowest commission available in order to obtain research and brokerage services without breaching its fiduciary duties to clients or imposing a duty upon ASM to obtain the lowest commission if certain conditions are met and ASM makes a good faith determination that the commissions paid are reasonable in relation to the value of the brokerage and research services on behalf of its advisory clients.
-The determination may be viewed in terms of either the particular transaction involved or the overall responsibilities of ASM with respect to the accounts over which it exercises investment discretion.
+The revenue is based on the volume of brokerage commissions generated from securities transactions executed through brokers by an investment manager on behalf of advisory clients.
+Section 28(e) of the Securities Exchange Act of 1934, as amended allows ASC to cause clients to pay broker-dealers more than the lowest commission available in order to obtain research and brokerage services without breaching its fiduciary duties to clients or imposing a duty upon ASC to obtain the lowest commission if certain conditions are met and ASC makes a good faith determination that the commissions paid are reasonable in relation to the value of the brokerage and research services on behalf of its advisory clients.
+The determination may be viewed in terms of either particular transaction(s) or the overall responsibilities of ASC with respect to the accounts over which it exercises investment discretion, including ASM-managed broker-sponsored wrap accounts sub-advised by ASC.
 In determining if something is research, thus falling within the safe harbor provisions, the controlling principle is whether it provides lawful and appropriate assistance to the money manager in the performance of its investment decision-making responsibilities.

-Certain brokerage and research products and services utilized by ASM may be categorized as mixed-use items that are partially paid for with soft dollars.
-Pursuant to the guidance set forth by the SEC Interpretive Release regarding permissible client commission practices, ASM will partially pay for mixed-use items with soft dollars after reasonably allocating between eligible and ineligible uses and making a good faith determination that the commissions being paid are reasonable in light of each of the brokerage and research services that are provided.
-ASM maintains adequate books and records regarding the mixed-use allocations.
+Certain brokerage and research products and services utilized by ASC may be categorized as mixed-use items that are partially paid for with soft dollars.
+Pursuant to the guidance set forth by the SEC Interpretive Release regarding permissible client commission practices, ASC will partially pay for mixed-use items with soft dollars after reasonably allocating between eligible and ineligible uses and making a good faith determination that the commissions being paid are reasonable in light of each of the brokerage and research services that are provided.
+ASC maintains adequate books and records regarding the mixed-use allocations.